alexisNorthcoders/p5_snake_game/README.md

 - ✅ Move player position logic to the server
    - ✅ Server snake is rendered with server sent positions and not using client logic
    - ✅ Player snake is rendered with server sent positions and not using client logic
-- Add respawn food logic after snake eats food
+- ✅ Add respawn food logic after snake eats food
+- ✅ Add sound effect
 - Add snake collision to its own body
 - Move pause game logic to server
 - Add score logic to the server